search icon

 Step 3: File your amendment with the Vermont Secretary of State

 Now it’s time to file your amendment paperwork.
-Vermont allows you to file this form online, by mail, or an in-person drop-off at the Secretary of State’s office.
-If you’re going to file online, you’ll need to log into the Corporations Division portion of the Secretary of State’s website.
-If you’re filing using a paper form, you’ll need to get the “Articles of Amendment of a Vermont General Corporation” form.
-Either way, you’ll need to fill it out with all the information you gathered during step 2.
+Vermont allows you to file this form online by logging into the Corporations Division portion of the Secretary of State’s website.
+You’ll need to complete the process by supplying the information you gathered during step 2.

 Vermont Articles of Amendment vs. Restated Articles

-Restated articles must include the company’s name, any former names, the date of filing the original Articles of Organization or Articles of Incorporation, and the restatements.
+Restated articles must include the company’s name, any former names, the date of filing the original Articles of Organization or Articles of Incorporation, and the restatement.
 A person with authority must sign the document and include the filing fee when mailing or delivering the Restated Articles of Organization or Restated Articles of Incorporation.
+As of this writing, the filing fee for an LLC restating its Articles is $25, while a corporation pays $45 for restating its Articles.

 Vermont Articles of Amendment vs. Articles of Correction

-Articles of Correction are for correcting information whereas Articles of Amendment are for updating, changing, or adding information to the Articles of Organization or Articles of Incorporation.
+Articles of Correction correct information, whereas Articles of Amendment update, change, or add information to the Articles of Organization or Articles of Incorporation.

-Mistakes happen and sometimes Articles of Organization or Articles of Incorporation have incorrect statements, missing information, or the document has a defective signature.
+Mistakes happen, and sometimes Articles of Organization or Articles of Incorporation have incorrect statements, missing information, or the document has a defective signature.
 If that’s the case, you need to file Articles of Correction.
-The Secretary of State doesn’t provide a form, so you’re responsible for creating your own articles.
+The Secretary of State doesn’t provide a form or a means of filing online, so you’re responsible for creating your own Articles.
 The title of the document must include “Articles of Correction” and state the following:

 • A description of the document being corrected (title of document, business name, and date of original filing)